etemesi254/zune-entropy/Readme.md

 It features better compression ratio(Closer to the Shannon Limit) as compared to Huffman, and it really shines with skewed distributions.

-It does have an asymptomatically slower speeds thaKn Huffman as it does more per symbol work than Huffman, this is visible in really aggressive out-of-order machines(see benchmarks) but is still a good replacement for it.
+It does have an asymptomatically slower speeds than Huffman as it does more work per symbol than a Huffman Encoder/Decoder, this is visible in really aggressive out-of-order machines(see benchmarks) but is still a good replacement for it.